vizoogmbh/u3m/u3m1.1/readme.txt

             if there is any conflict between the results of this tool and the u3ma specification, please drop us a note on https://github.com/vizoogmbh/u3m, so we can fix the bug.
 In such case, please stick to the u3ma specification uses zlib https://zlib.net/ for compression/decompression
+	- physics/
+		contains the specification and examples for the fab physics file
+		- physics_example.json:
+			example file for physics (contains measurements and a custom section)
+		- raw_physics_example.json
+			example file for physics (contains only measurements)
+		- raw_and_custom_physics_example.json
+			example file for physics (contains measurements and a custom section)
+		- Raw Physics Documentation JSON.pdf
+			documentation for the physics file

 If you have any questions or suggestions feel free to reach out via https://github.com/vizoogmbh/u3m or email to info@vizoo3d.com